 Companies operating in China are required to participate in various government sponsored employee benefit plans, including certain social insurance, housing funds and other welfare-oriented payment obligations, and contribute to the plans in amounts equal to certain percentages of salaries, including bonuses and allowances, of employees up to a maximum amount specified by the local government from time to time at locations where they operate their businesses.
 The requirement of employee benefit plans has not been implemented consistently by the local governments in China given the different levels of economic development in different locations.
-Dasheng Zhixing, our PRC operating entity and Dasheng Online, our PRC subsidiary, have not made adequate employee benefit payments and we have recorded accruals for estimated underpaid amounts of RMB12.3 million, RMB46.8 million and RMB62.9 million (US\$9.1 million) as of December 31, 2014, 2015 and 2016, respectively, in our financial statements.
-Our failure in making contributions to various employee benefit plans as well as to pay late fees and fines.
+Dasheng Zhixing, our PRC operating entity and Dasheng Online, our PRC subsidiaries, have not made adequate employee benefit payments and we have recorded accruals for estimated underpaid amounts of RMB62.9 million, RMB50.7 million, and RMB29.6 million (US\$4.3 million) as of December 31, 2016, 2017 and 2018, respectively, in our financial statements.
+Our failure in making contributions to various employee benefit plans and in complying with applicable PRC labor-related laws may subject us to late payment penalties.
+We may be required to make up the contributions for these plans as well as to pay late fees and fines.
 If we are subject to late fees or fines in relation to the underpaid employee benefits, our financial condition and results of operations may be adversely affected.